 Credential Insurance Services Inc. is a managing general agency, providing both a back-office facility and access to life insurance and living benefits products.

-Credential Financial Strategies Limited is a full service insurance brokerage, designed to meet the financial planning, investment and insurance needs of clients.
+Credential Financial Strategies Inc. is a full service insurance brokerage, designed to meet the financial planning, investment and insurance needs of clients.

 UPDATING THIS POLICY

 If we update this Policy, we will inform you of the modifications in this Policy in a timely manner.
 We reserve the right to add, delete, modify or otherwise amend this Policy, as we deem appropriate.
 For your convenience, the last date this Policy was modified has been indicated at the bottom of the Privacy website.